f5vmr/SvxLink-Dashboard_archive/README.md

 ## About The Project

 This project aims to provide a simple dashboard for [SvxLink](https://www.svxlink.org) to monitor the system status, module status, and log viewing, with added capability to change parameters and monitor the talkgroups sent to svxreflector.
+It is still under development but it will become available very soon.
+Please do not attempt to clone or download yet, as some major changes will be made in the next few days that may render the existing repository less than helpful.
+You will see changes to this text when the new phases are complete.

 ### Built With
 * [Bootstrap](https://getbootstrap.com)